sahibsiddiqui/RemindSmart-App/README.md

 ## The Problem

 Most reminder apps handle daily routines well.
-But there's a gap for **low-frequency, high-stakes events** — things that are days or weeks away, happen irregularly, and carry real consequences when forgotten.
+But there's a gap for **low-frequency, high-stakes events** ie. things that are days or weeks away, happen irregularly, and carry real consequences when forgotten.

 - "Blood test after 3 days, then 7, then 21" — no app handles this well
 - Flight booked 6 weeks ago — you forget to check in